Other terms for a fever include pyrexia and controlled hyperthermia.

 If the fever is high, there may also be extreme irritability, confusion, delirium, and seizures.

-Non-steroidal anti-inflammatory drugs (NSAIDs) such as Tylenol (paracetamol) or ibuprofen can help bring a fever down.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen can help bring a fever down.
+These are available to purchase over-the-counter or online.
 However, a mild fever may be helping combat the bacterium or virus that is causing the infection.
 It may not be ideal to bring it down.

 If the fever has been caused by a bacterial infection, the doctor may prescribe an antibiotic.